wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/obtaining_credentials.md

     - Date when you are ready to use the Wayfair Plentymarkets Plugin.

 You will promptly receive a response containing these details:
-- Confirmation of access to
+- Confirmation of your API access being set up
-- Supplier ID(s)
+- Supplier ID(s) for your Warehouses

 ## 2. Generate Application Credentials